Bateson’s fourth son, born in 1853, was named Haley after his grandmother. He

 an exuberant young man in his early twenties, might have thought little of

 venturing out on a suitably dark night for a spot of poaching.
 Unfortunately,

 For at least 20 years at the end of the 19th Century, Haley lived with a married / widowed woman called Mary Midgley (née Shackleton) and her children.
 Her husband, Amos Midgley, was absent from the end of 1871 onwards.
 In the 1891 and 1901 censuses, Haley was described as a Boarder but in the 1881 census, he was the unmarried Head of Household.
 Mary and the last four of her children were present.
 Perhaps it was a slip of the enumerator’s pen but all the Midgley children were listed as being related to the Head of Household, despite not bearing his name.

-he seemed comes in passenger manifests for the SS Saxonia and SS Cymric, which
+than he seemed comes in passenger manifests for the SS Saxonia and SS Cymric,

 after the birth of Mary Ellen in July 1881, something seems to have persuaded

 Haley to accept an invitation to visit his brother John in